anthonydgallo/icesculpturefitness/_posts/2021-02-06-the-science-behind-fat-freezing.markdown

 Your body may make more fat cells if your diet isn’t in check, though.
 This is why my book starts with The Foundation to keep you prepared.

-If you're interested in learning more about the entire plan, check out The Ice Sculpture Diet on Amazon:
+If you're interested in learning more about the entire plan, check out <em>The Ice Sculpture Diet</em> on Amazon:
 [https://www.amazon.com/Ice-Sculpture-Diet-Complete-Freeze-ebook/dp/B08V3VCDSM](https://www.amazon.com/Ice-Sculpture-Diet-Complete-Freeze-ebook/dp/B08V3VCDSM "The Ice Sculpture Diet")